Hebden Parish Lands

 In 2022 an oak tree was planted at the south-western end of High Tree commemorating the Platinum Jubilee of Queen Elizabeth II's accession to the throne.

-This land was also called Allan Garth at the time of the 1846 tithe map, and belonged to the Hebden freeholders.
+This land was also called Allan Garth at the time of the 1846 tithe map, and belonged to the Hebden Overseers of the Poor.
 Hence it did not feature in the 1857 Enclosure Awards.
-It has an area of 1 acres 2 roods and 23 perches (about 1.12 hectares), and it's let by the Parish Council for grazing.
+It was transferred to Hebden Parish Council as the result of the 1894 Local Government Act.
+It has an area of 1 acre 2 roods and 23 perches (about 1.12 hectares), and it's let by the Parish Council for grazing.
 "Garth" is derived from Old Norse and indicates a small grass enclosure next to a house.

-This small elongated plot of land land was also called Stripe at the time of the 1846 tithe map, and belonged to the Hebden freeholders.
+This small elongated plot of land land was also called Stripe at the time of the 1846 tithe map, and belonged to the Hebden Overseers of the Poor.
 Hence it did not feature in the 1857 Enclosure Awards.
+It was transferred to Hebden Parish Council as the result of the 1894 Local Government Act.
 It has an area of 3 roods and 21 perches (about 0.077 hectares), and is let by the Parish Council for grazing.

 Backstone Edge Allotment